noisetorch/NoiseTorch/README.md

     rm ~/.local/share/applications/noisetorch.desktop
     rm ~/.local/share/icons/hicolor/256x256/apps/noisetorch.png

+## Troubleshooting

+Please see the [Troubleshooting](https://github.com/lawl/NoiseTorch/wiki/Troubleshooting) section in the wiki.

 ## Third party packages (like AUR)

 Please do not use them.
 Some are known to mess with configuration files and will break things even if you did install a NoiseTorch package from an official source later on.
 If you had ever installed NoiseTorch from a non-official source, make sure to *completely* remove every trace, including deleting your `~/.config/noisetorch` directory, before reporting an issue.